nnapior/redcap-sheets/README.md

 ### What do you need?

-1. A Google account named Which has the right to edit Google Sheets.
+1. A Google account which has the right to edit Google Sheets.
-2. A RedCap account and API key
+2. A REDCap account and API key
 3. Install the above Requirements
 4. UD VPN